CelestialCartographers/Loenn/README.md

 **So, I made a map.
 What now?
 How do I load it?**

 While you can load maps without, it is _highly_ recommended to install [Everest](https://github.com/EverestAPI/Everest).
-Once Everest is installed, place your map binary in `Mods/<yourmodname>/Maps` in your Celeste installtion directory.
+Once Everest is installed, place your map binary in `Mods/<yourmodname>/Maps` in your Celeste installation directory.
 It should now be accessible from inside the game.

 **Something is broken!**